 Reunification Carers receive an allowance specific to the Specialist Family Preservation Foster Care Program in order to cover most of the additional costs of caring for a foster child.
 It is a requirement of the reunification program that the main carer is not in employment or engaged in full-time study.
 The allowance paid to reunification carers is significantly higher than the general foster carer allowance to reflect this and also to reflect the skilled nature of the specialist foster carer role.

 As the main carer in this program needs to be home based the allowance also includes an element for the care you provide.
-The current allowance is approx. $892 per week (tax free).
+The current allowance is approx. $892 per week (tax-free) and $1342 per week for two children (tax-free).
 A health care card and school card (if required) is also provided for the child in your care.
 The fostering allowance is not deemed to be a wage and therefore does not affect any other benefits that you may be entitled to.

 Depending on your own personal circumstances you may still be able to access some Centrelink based payments.
 Centacare does not provide individual advice on Centrelink payments but can provide a contact person to support you with this.
 This allowance is only paid whilst a child is in placement.

 If you provide respite care overnight, a daily allowance is paid in line with amounts set by the Department for Child Protection.
-This is currently $45.30 for 0-4 years and $50.30 for 5-12 years (current at date of print).
+This is currently $120/night tax-free (current at the date of print).